hengrumay/hengrumay.github.io/_pages/research_overview.md

 These are the kinds of questions that fellow scientist colleagues in the world and I study using neuroimaging, signal analyses, and machine learning techniques.

-Some of the my collaborative research are published in the following scientific articles:
+Some of my collaborative research are published in the following scientific articles:

 ##### Methodology | Reliability:
 - -[MEG sensor and source measures of visually induced gamma-band oscillations are highly reliable](https://doi.org/10.1016/j.neuroimage.2016.05.006)